-For the three in-class exercises, the winning team(s) will receive extra credit.
+For some (may not be all) in-class exercises, the winning team(s) will receive extra credit (details will be given in the same day's class).
 The winning is decided either by class votes or the accuracy of the answer, depending on which exercise is implemented.

-17. Class Policies
+18. Class Policies